EmanueleGames/ConnectFour/README.md

 > Multiple source files.
 1024x768 pixels resolution.

 ## How AI works
-During his turn the AI will check for the following condition in this order:
+During his turn the AI will check for the following conditions in this order:
 1. If there is a winning move, the AI will win.
 2. If there is a winning move for the player, the AI will block it.
 3. If there is a move that will let the AI win the next turn, the AI will go for it.